andreas122001/MOL3022-bioinformatics-project/README.md

 # MOL3022-bioinformatics-project

-This repository is related to a project in the course *MOL3022 Bioinformatics - Method Oriented Project* and contains the code for the backend application and for trainig and testing the machine learning model.
+This repository is related to a project in the course *MOL3022 Bioinformatics - Method Oriented Project* and contains the code for the backend application and for training and testing the machine learning model.

 The model training and testing can be found in the notebooks `training.ipynb` and `testing.ipynb`, respectively.